kianaseraj/Python-Data-Analytics/churn/README.md

 Engineered features like NumServices and charge_diff were created to capture richer behavioral patterns

-We also performed correlation analysis to understand which variables have strong relationships with churn.
+Correlation test with numeric variables and Cramers' V with categorical variables to ignore less associate variables with the target variable.

 ⚖️ **Handling Class Imbalance**